shaishwarya/Movie_Recommender_system/README.md

  I have build model using machine learning libaries.

-By using the prepared model i have created a website and deployed it.
+By using the prepared model i have created a website.

 **Recommendation Systems: Four different recommendation systems were built using various ideas and algorithms such as IMDB's Weighted Rating, Content Based Filtering and Collaborative Filtering**.